JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/Deposit.md

 }
 ```

-Remind how we call the `deposit` function in the deposit monitor we use the `pid_1` and `pid_2` to identify the player, and the `amount` to specify the amount of the token to be deposited:
+Remember how we call the `deposit` function in the deposit monitor, we use the `pid_1` and `pid_2` to identify the player, and the `amount` to specify the amount of the token to be deposited:

 ```typescript
 await admin.deposit(pid_1, pid_2, amountInEther);